alvarordn/co-estimator/Smart attack/README.md

   - `Norm2` (Root mean square difference between real state and tool state estimation)
   - `NormInf` (Maximum difference between real state and tool state estimation)

+For each combination of attack percentage and test case, 20 simulations have been conducted, with each simulation involving a random selection of measurements modified by the attack.
+In total, the results presented here are based on 800 simulation runs.

 ## Naming Convention for Figures